kore4lyf/notes/react-native/react_native.md

 ### Dimensions API Drawback

-Device dimension can change when screen orientation changes, but **Demensions** does not update.
+Device dimension can change when screen orientation changes, but **Dimensions** does not update.

 By default the orientation of an Expo is set to portrait, to make landscape work, one must change `"orientation": "portrait"` to `"orientation" : "default"` in the `app.json` file.